 Hi why my post didn't appear?

-Good morning, welcome to another sister. :smile:
+Good morning, welcome to another sister. :)

 care to tell us, which model r u certified on?

 I was only trained on Boeing 747.
 That was always the aircraft JAL used on SIN-NRT-LAX in my time.
 Those smaller ones MD ones used on shorter routes from HK or Korea to Japan were only mentioned, not really trained.
 I've never heard JAL mentioned AirBus in my time.
 Sorry if I didn't know everything.
-I just listen to what they taught, did my job and collect my pay. :wink:
+I just listen to what they taught, did my job and collect my pay. ;)

 Last edited: